indrajeetmdate/indrajeetmdate/README.md

-Hi, I’m @indrajeetmdate a research scholar at IIT Kanpur I am new to github
+Hi, I’m @indrajeetmdate a research scholar at IIT Kanpur.
+I am new to github